NaWaCC/nawacc.github.io/index.md

 ### Upcoming events

-* none for now !
+* The NaWaCC project organizes an invited session on migration economics at the AFSE 2020 in Lille.
+[Call for papers](https://www.afse.fr/global/gene/link.php?news_link=2019180051_call-for-papers-afse-2020-1.pdf&fg=1).

 ### Past events

 * **September, 2019**: Giulia Sabbadini presented a paper co-authored with Léa Marchal and titled "Import competition, firms' growth and immigrant workers" at the ETSG 2019 in Bern.

-* **July 1-12, 2019**: Jérôme Héricourt and Clément Nedoncelle visited the Kiel Institute.
+* **July 1-12, 2019**: Amandine Aubry, Jérôme Héricourt and Clément Nedoncelle visited the Kiel Institute.

 * **May 21-23, 2019**: Léa Marchal visited Lille University & LEM-CNRS.